 left and right hand manual-throw turnouts (switches) that were 6 feet long.

-Buddy L also made steel road bed plates, steel bridge sections, steel piers, a turntable and a round house.
+Buddy L also made steel road bed plates, steel bridge sections, steel piers, a turntable and a single stall round

 formed from one piece of metal.

 Before Buddy L, most toy vehicles were made of cast iron or wood, but Buddy L's success with

 steel spawned competition.
 Companies such as Keystone, Kingsbury, Structo and Sturditoy made heavy-gauge

 vehicles, while Acme, A.C.
 Gilbert, Girard and